HIPAA Compliance Checklist for 2025

 Conclusion

 AI is now built into nearly every tool, and traditional SaaS discovery is no longer enough.
-Hidden AI features, shadow AI adoption, and embedded AI inside everyday apps create real security and compliance risks that most companies can’t see.
+Hidden AI features, shadow AI adoption, and embedded AI inside everyday apps create real security and compliance risks that most organizations cannot currently see.

-The best AI discovery platforms help you uncover hidden AI, detect shadow AI early, track how employees use AI, monitor data going into AI models, and provide audit-ready visibility.
-They give IT, Security, and Compliance the control they need to stay safe and compliant.
+The best embedded AI discovery platforms help you uncover hidden AI, detect shadow AI early, track how employees use AI tools, monitor data flowing into AI models, and provide audit-ready visibility for regulators and auditors.
+They give IT, Security, and Compliance the control they need to stay protected and compliant.

 FAQs